 Why We Need Mental Health Courses in Universities

 1. Finals Are Coming

-No matter how passionate one is about his studies, he won’t avoid exam anxiety or stress associated with it.
+No matter how passionate one is about his studies, one won’t avoid exam anxiety or stress associated with it.
 Every failed exam means one step further from completing your studies, and one can feel very disappointed when failing, after investing so much hard work.
 We begin to understand that education can be very stressful at times and can leave so many emotional scars if not handled properly.

 Students need support from their families, teachers, and professional counselors at all times so they can cope with the pressure in their lives.
 Without a proper support system, each student may succumb to some form of mental illness or a disorder like OCD or some kind of neurosis.